Independent Business Communications · Australia needtoknowit.com.au / needtoknowai.com

 RxWorks

 RxWorks is a client-server (on-premise) PMS used in many established Australian practices, particularly those that have been operating for 10 or more years.
 Because RxWorks runs locally on the practice's own server rather than in the cloud, VOIP integration is more complex.
 Screen-pop and click-to-dial are possible but typically require a middleware connector running on the practice server.
-Some VOIP providers have pre-built RxWorks connectors; others leave this as a custom integration project.
+Some business phone companies have pre-built RxWorks connectors; others leave this as a custom integration project.
 If your practice runs RxWorks, budget additional time and potentially additional cost for PMS integration compared to a cloud-based PMS.

 Vetter

-What PMS integration actually delivers in practice: For most vet clinics, the most valuable integration is screen-pop at reception -- when a client calls, the receptionist sees their name and their pets' records immediately, without searching.
+What PMS integration actually delivers in practice: For most vet clinics, the most valuable integration is screen-pop at reception, when a client calls, the receptionist sees their name and their pets' records immediately, without searching.
 This speeds up the booking process and improves client experience.
 Click-to-dial from the PMS is a secondary benefit.
 Full call recording linked to the patient record is technically possible but complex to implement and relatively rare in the Australian SMB veterinary market.

 Regulatory Framework for Australian Vet Clinics